 Pizza at Hollywood Studios

-Another park with limited options is Hollywood Studios… chances are they’ll introduce pizza on the menu at the new Star Wars restaurant, right?
-Fingers crossed.
+Another park with limited options is Hollywood Studios.
+Chances are they’ll introduce pizza on the menu at the new Star Wars restaurant, right?
+Not yet.
 Until then it’s Catalina Eddies, Mama Melrose’s Italian Restaurant and PizzeRizzo.